Selvam-T/POS/Project/README.md

 ### Scanning Barcodes

 - Scan a product barcode with the scanner connected to the POS machine.
-- If found in the cache: the product is added to the sales table (or quantity increments).
+- Default behavior: if found in the cache, the product is added to the sales table (or quantity increments).
-- If not found (and you are in Sales frame): Product Management opens in ADD mode with the code prefilled.
+- Not found (in Sales frame): Product Management opens in ADD mode with the code prefilled.
 After you save, the new item is automatically added to the sales table.
-- If the Product Management dialog is already open: scans populate the dialog’s Product Code; no other UI opens.
+- Product dialog open: scans are accepted only when the `productCodeLineEdit` is focused; Enter behaves like Tab; buttons are non-default to avoid accidental clicks.
+- Payment frame: if `refundInput` is focused, the scan is applied to that field; otherwise the scan routes to the sales table.
+- Quantity input (`qtyInput`) is protected: scans are ignored and any stray character is cleaned up.
+- Manual and Vegetable dialogs: a modal scanner block is active and the background is dimmed; scans and Enter are swallowed until the dialog closes.

+For a deep dive into the exact routing rules, protections, and debug options, see Documentation/scanner_input_infocus.md.

 ### Sales Table Operations